May 16-27, 2023

 Meet your professors

-Dr. Michael Rust, Associate Professor of Biomedical Engineering, received his PhD from the University of Cincinnati where he did research on biomedical applications of nanotechnology.
+Dr. Michael Rust, Professor of Biomedical Engineering, received his PhD from the University of Cincinnati where he did research on biomedical applications of nanotechnology.
 Prior to his graduate studies, he worked in the medical device industry for Ethicon Endo-Surgery and AtriCure.
 He teaches courses in bioinstrumentation, circuit analysis, biosensors, and lab-on-a-chip.
 He serves as the faculty advisor for the Engineering World Health (EWH) Club at Western New England University, and he is a member of the Biomedical Engineering Society (BMES).
 His research involves the development of point-of-care medical technologies, including inexpensive bioinstrumentation for use in low resource settings.
-He was the co-leader of previous trips to Guatemala in 2011, 2012, 2013, 2014, and 2015.

 How can I participate?